Azure/azure-webpubsub/docs/getting-started/publish-message.md

 The code above creates a WebSocket connection to connect to a hub called "my_hub".
 Hub is a logical unit in Azure Web PubSub where you can publish messages to a group of clients.

 Azure Web PubSub by default doesn't allow anonymous connection.
-So in the code sample we use `WebPubSubServiceEndpoint.signClient()` in Web PubSub SDK to generate an access token and pass it to the service through a query string.
+So in the code sample we use `WebPubSubServiceClient.getAuthenticationToken()` in Web PubSub SDK to generate an access token and pass it to the service through a query string.

 After connection is established, you will receive messages through the WebSocket connection.
 So in the last line of code we use `WebSocket.on('message', ...)` to listen to incoming messages.